Mohsen Fakhrizadeh: Ambush attack

-In September 2021, The New York Times published an in-depth report of the assassination, claiming it was based on interviews with Israeli, Iranian, and American intelligence officials.
+In September 2021, The New York Times published an in-depth report of the assassination, stating that it was based on interviews with Israeli, Iranian, and American intelligence officials.
 According to the account, Israel had been monitoring Fakhrizadeh since 2007 and the Mossad had originally planned to assassinate him in 2009, but the operation was called off for fear of an ambush.
 Preparations for the assassination began in late 2019 or early 2020.
-The assassination was allegedly motivated by two factors: Iran's tepid retaliation to the assassination of Qassem Soleimani in January 2020, and the rising likelihood that Donald Trump was going to lose the 2020 United States presidential election to Joe Biden, who had indicated that he would try to return to the JCPOA deal.
+The assassination was allegedly motivated by two factors: Iran's tepid retaliation to the assassination of Qasem Soleimani in January 2020, and the rising likelihood that Donald Trump was going to lose the 2020 United States presidential election to Joe Biden, who had indicated that he would try to return to the JCPOA deal.
 The assassination was carried out with a modified FN MAG machine gun attached to a robotic apparatus.
 The entire device weighed about one ton and was smuggled to Iran in pieces and reassembled.
 As per the report, the gun was put in place by Iranians working for the Mossad, at a junction on the main road to Absard, on a truck which also had a camera and a bomb so that it could be destroyed after the operation.
 The gun was controlled by a Mossad team operating from a command center outside Iran.
 Artificial intelligence was used to compensate for the slight time delay the operators had to deal with thousands of miles away, as well as the speed of Fakhrizadeh's vehicle, and the recoil of the gun that could possibly change the trajectory.
 As Fakhrizadeh's motorcade arrived at the junction, another vehicle which contained bodyguards rushed ahead toward his villa so they could inspect it before his arrival, leaving him exposed.
 When the convoy slowed for a speed bump in front of the truck, the Mossad team identified Fakhrizadeh and opened fire on his car, causing it to swerve and stop.
 Fakhrizadeh stepped out and crouched before the open door.
 He was then hit three times.
 The gun had fired 15 bullets.
 The truck then exploded, but most of the equipment remained intact, albeit severely damaged.